tradingstrategy-ai/docs/source/glossary.rst

     On-chain

-        On-chain refers to transactions or activities that are recorded and processed directly on a blockchain network.
+        In :term:`decentralised finance, on-chain refers to transactions or activities that are recorded and processed directly on a blockchain network.
+It is the opposite of :term:`off-chain`.

         In a blockchain, transactions are verified by nodes in the network and added to the chain of blocks that make up the blockchain.
 These transactions are permanent and unalterable, and the state of the blockchain can be seen by anyone on the network.